6 Nonprofits Supporting International Women’s Day

 2. Bright Pink

-Mission: By empowering women to know their risk and proactively manage their health, Bright Pink helps to save lives from breast and ovarian cancer.
+Mission: Through empowering women to know their risk and proactively manage their health, Bright Pink helps to save lives from breast and ovarian cancer.

 Bright Pink takes a multi-pronged approach to breast and ovarian health education, which helps them support women in a few different ways:

-In honor of Women’s History Month in March 2018, Bright Pink used the hashtag #SelfCareandShare to inspire women to prioritize their breast and ovarian health.
+Bright Pink used the hashtag #SelfCareandShare to inspire women to prioritize their breast and ovarian health during a previous International Women’s Month campaign.
 The nonprofit invited users to use their Assess Your Risk quiz, and measured the progress of the campaign with a live map that tacked participation by state.

 3. National Network of Abortion Funds